 The house was not listed in the 1876-1879 Blue Books.

-The Holdens continued to live at 1 Gloucester during the 1881-1882 winter season, but were living elsewhere thereafter for several years.
+The Holdens lived at 1 Gloucester through the 1881-1882 winter season, but lived elsewhere thereafter for several years.

 During the 1882-1883 winter season, it was the home of Alfred Ennis and his wife, Almarinda (Baldridge) Ennis.
 He was a lawyer in Topeka, Kansas, in Boston on protracted business.
 He later would become general counsel of the Pullman Palace Car Company in Chicago, and later still a justice of the Indiana Supreme Court.